sforeman23/Retail-Sales-Analysis/README.md

 ---

 ## 💼 Business Context
-This project simulates real-world retail and logistics analysis, focusing on sales performance and operational efficiency.
-It reflects common business challenges such as tracking revenue trends and identifying shipment delays.
+This project simulates real-world retail, focusing on sales performance.
+It reflects common business challenges such as tracking revenue trends.

 ---